Practices and Patterns in Research Information Management: Findings from a Global Survey

 - Anna Clements, Assistant Director & Head of Digital Research, University of St Andrews, and euroCRIS contributor

 - Jan Fransen, Service Lead for Researcher and Discovery Systems, University of Minnesota

 OCLC Research and euroCRIS, the international organization for research information, partnered to develop a survey and synthesize the results to examine how research institutions worldwide are applying research information management (RIM) practices.
 This resulted in the recently published report, Practices and Patterns in Research Information Management: Findings from a Global Survey.
 During this webinar, presenters will share relevant findings from this significant report.
 With more than 300 survey respondents from 40 nations, the survey provides a powerful and current snapshot of the state of the research information management ecosystem worldwide.

-This presentation will examine how commercial and open-source platforms are becoming widely implemented across regions, coexisting with a large number of region-specific solutions as well as locally developed systems.
-It also will detail the urgent need for system-to-system interoperability—with both internal and external systems—and demonstrate how the use of identifiers, standards, and protocols are perceived as most valuable when they can also facilitate interoperability.
-We will also explore how the need for improved workflows between research metadata and open access content is giving rise to the increasing functional merging of RIM systems.
+This presentation examines how commercial and open-source platforms are becoming widely implemented across regions, coexisting with a large number of region-specific solutions as well as locally developed systems.
+It also details the urgent need for system-to-system interoperability—with both internal and external systems—and demonstrates how the use of identifiers, standards, and protocols are perceived as most valuable when they can also facilitate interoperability.
+We also explore how the need for improved workflows between research metadata and open access content is giving rise to the increasing functional merging of RIM systems.

 This webinar will be of interest to library leaders and scholarly communications librarians.
 Given the enterprise nature of research information management, it will also be relevant to other institutional stakeholders including deans, research administrators, institutional researchers, and IT professionals.

 Works in Progress: An OCLC Research Occasional Webinar Series